Megacrania batesii: Distribution and habitat

 M. batesii occurs in a restricted and patchy distribution in the Solomon Islands and New Guinea, and possibly the Philippines.
 There are also two distinct populations of these insects in Australia: one on the Cape York Peninsula in Queensland, and the other on the Sir Edward Pellew Group of Islands in the Gulf of Carpentaria.
 The habitat is complex mesophyll vine forests, typically at the transition area between the rainforest and the beach, where the insects live in pandanus plants.
 In rare cases, this species has been recorded beside rainforest streams or swamps as far as 5 km inland.
 Because the distribution of this species occurs over a very small (less than 100 km2) and highly fragmented area, it appears to meet the IUCN criteria for a vulnerable species.
 Some of the isolated subpopulations of this species in northern Queensland are at risk for local extinction as a result of natural or anthropogenic hazards.

 Behavior and ecology

-These sedentary insects are typically found resting on the upper surfaces of the pandanus leaves upon which they feed, with the front and mid legs stretched far forward and the hind legs stretched to the rear.
+These sedentary insects are typically found resting on the upper surfaces of the leaves of various species in the Pandanaceae family upon which they feed, with the front and mid legs stretched far forward and the hind legs stretched to the rear.
 They do not appear to use their hind legs for locomotion.

 Although both sexes have wings, M. batesii cannot fly.
 The males, whose hind wings are larger in proportion to their body size, are capable of "parachuting" to the forest floor when threatened.
 They are not gregarious insects, with rarely more than 3 individuals residing on any given leaf cluster.